johnathanvman/F6/index.md

 			}
 		}else if(map[party.y][party.x].name == "My Hut"){
 			if(party.units.length == 1){
-				Entrys.push("I return to the hut I woke up in, I can see an outline of myself burnt into the floorboards.")
+				Entrys.push("I return to the hut I woke up in, I can see an outline of myself burnt into the floorboards...")
 			}else if(party.units.length == 2){
 				Entrys.push("We return to my hut, I point at the spot where I was brought into this world from my own, but my "+unit(1).Name+" don't seem very interested...")
 			}else{